jqwhite/abberation_mapping/README.md

 After the SLURM jobs are done running, there is a folder called `zola_raw` in the `patches_for_zola` folder on the remote.
 For each bead, there is a `.json` file with the amplitudes of each Zernike mode, as a list, along with some metadata.

+The `01_process_patches.ipynb` notebook concludes at this point, so you can run it top-to bottom and leave the jobs processing on the HPC.